alderven/relayr/README.md

 Talk to the team/manager about what are they want to gain from automation, what are most crucial parts to test/automate first.

-Get to know product team making.
+Get to know product that team is making.
 Test and taste product manually.

 Get to know processes and tools team is using.

 > 2. Which process would you establish around testing new functionality?

 Rule of thumb: all new functionality should be tested before pushing to production.
-Practically that means testing all implemented features, user stories, bugs etc. before merging to master "master".
+Practically that means testing all implemented features, user stories, bugs etc. before merging them to "master".

-"Reject" tickets back to developers in case bugs are found.
+Return "rejected" tickets back to developers.

-Use bug tracker for organizing tickets workflow.
+Use bug tracker to handle tickets "cycle".

 > 3. Which techniques or best practices in terms of code architecture and test design would you use in your automated tests?